Lloyd Axworthy: Federal government

 He resigned from the Manitoba legislature on April 6, 1979, to run for the federal House of Commons, and in the 1979 election narrowly defeated former provincial PC leader Sidney Spivak in Winnipeg—Fort Garry.
 He was re-elected in the 1980 election, becoming the only Liberal MP west of Ontario.
 He was promoted to cabinet under Prime Minister Pierre Trudeau, serving as Minister of Employment and Immigration, and then as Minister of Transport.

 In the Liberal defeat in the 1984 election, Axworthy was one of only two Liberals west of Ontario to be elected (the other being then Liberal leader John Turner).
 Axworthy played a role in opposition, supporting tough on crime policies, but also supporting fiscal conservatism by critiquing the fiscal taxation policy of Brian Mulroney.
 He was an especially vocal critic of the Canada–United States Free Trade Agreement.

 When the Liberals returned to power in 1993 under Jean Chrétien, Axworthy became a Cabinet minister.
 After the election, he was given responsibility for the Human Resources Development Canada (HRDC), and launched changes in employment insurance.
 Although his main interest was urban renewal, in a 1996 cabinet shuffle, he became Minister of Foreign Affairs.

 In February 1999 and April 2000, Axworthy was President of the United Nations Security Council with Canada's Ambassador to the UN Robert Fowler.
 In April 2000, Axworthy supported the highly controversial effort to reduce the sanction against Iraq, under the regime of Saddam Hussein, citing a humanitarian explanation "to avoid making ordinary citizens pay for the actions of their leaders".
 Axworthy clashed with the US government on this issue, particularly over the lack of alternative options to deter the regime from additional aggression.
 In 2000, he initiated the International Commission on Intervention and State Sovereignty that led to the UN policy of Responsibility to Protect.

-He retired from politics in 2000.
+He retired from politics at the 2000 federal election, and was succeeded as MP for Winnipeg South Centre by Anita Neville.